kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 * AD : Acting Department
 * AA : Anomaly Actors

-**Punishments:**
-> The following are legislative punishments issued to employees in violation of the CoC, listed in increasing severity.

-1) Verbal warning
-2) Formal warning
-3) Suspension (3 days to 2 weeks)
-4) Demotion
-5) Ranklock
-6) Department/division exile
-7) Department/division blacklist
-8) Group blacklist

 ### Section 1: General Regulations
 > The following section contains regulations that apply to all players, including individuals in the group ranked TS up to the Founder, as well as individuals not within the group.

-1) **Platform Terms of Service:**
-* a) Whilst on the ROBLOX platform, players must abide by the ROBLOX ToS.
+1) Whilst on the ROBLOX platform, players must abide by the ROBLOX ToS

-Perpetrators will receive a minimum 3 day ban.

-2) **In-game Bugs:**
-* a) Players may not abuse bugs found within the game to obtain an unfair advantage for themselves or others.
+2) Players may not abuse bugs found within the game to obtain an unfair advantage over others.
+All bugs that are found must be reported to the Founder.
-* b) Examples of abusable bugs that may be encountered include but are not limited to:
-  * i) damaging other players through walls or obstructions
-  * ii) purposefully clipping oneself or others through walls or obstructions
-  * iii) frog jumping.
-* b) All bugs that are found must be reported to the Founder.

-Perpetrators will receive a minimum 1 day ban.

-3) **Admin Abusing:**
+3) Players may not repeatedly kill other players who are within their spawn area nor are attempting to leave their spawn area.
+Players also may not kill another player within 15 seconds from the moment that player spawns.

+4) Players are only authorised to possess information classified to certain clearances if they possess said clearance.
+Information may be in the form of text, image, audio, or video.
+Players additionally may not distribute classified information without authorisation.

-* a) Players who have access to in-game commands may not utilise said commands for purposes that ruin the player experience.
+5) Players who have access to in-game commands may not utilise said commands for purposes that ruin the player experience.

-* b) Players who have permissions to edit and configure the main group or departmental groups may not utilise said permissions with ill intent.
+6) Players who have permissions to edit and configure the main group or departmental groups may not utilise said permissions with ill intent, such as randomly demoting or exiling players.

-Perpetrators will receive a minimum 7 day ban, and be blacklisted from the group.

-4) **Information Restrictions:**
-* a) Players are only authorised to possess information classified to certain clearances, be it in the form of text, image, audio, or video, if they possess said clearance.
-* b) Players may not distribute classified information without authorisation.

-Perpetrators will receive punishments ranging from demotions to group-wide blacklists depending on severity.

-5) **Spawn-camping and Spawn-trapping:**
-* a) Players may not repeatedly kill other players who are within their spawn area.
-* b) Players may not kill another player within 15 seconds from the moment that player spawns.
-* c) Players may not kill other players that are attempting to leave their spawn area.

-Perpetrators will receive a minimum 1 day ban.

 ### Section 2: Code of Conduct
 > The following section contains regulations that apply to company employees, meaning individuals ranked "Intern" or above within the main group.